 In many cultures, crickets are a sign of good luck.
 In your home, they are not.
 Crickets are mostly harmless, but their endless chirping is enough to keep you awake all night.
-Unlike their cousins the grasshopper, crickets are nocturnal, meaning your chances of actually seeing them is rare.
-They are attracted to your Glen Ellyn Area home for three reasons: Food, shelter, and light.
+Unlike their grasshopper cousins, crickets are nocturnal, meaning your chances of actually seeing them are rare.
+They are attracted to your Glen Ellyn Area home for three reasons: food, shelter, and light.
 Just keeping your porch lights on is enough to bring them near your home.
-They also serve as prey for many larger insects and animals, meaning if you have crickets, you may have bigger problems.
-It is best practice to call an exterminator to get rid of crickets on your property or in your home.
-At Fox Pest Control, we want to help you exterminate crickets; we want you to feel safe and comfortable in your Glen Ellyn Area home.

 You might already know you have a cricket infestation; but here are a few of the most common signs cricket exterminators in Glen Ellyn Area look (or listen) for:

 The most common sign is the sound of crickets chirping inside the house.
 This is done only by male crickets — however, not all species of crickets chirp.

 Another sign is to actually see a cricket around the house.

 Some crickets in Glen Ellyn Area area eat or chew on carpeting.
 The bite marks can be very small, often no wider than one millimeter.

 Your technician will conduct a thorough cricket inspection of your home/property and provide a customized cricket treatment plan that will be most effective for your situation.

 You will receive a detailed report of the service provided and helpful recommendations to remain cricket free.

 We come back regularly throughout the year to ensure the crickets don’t come back.
 If you see any cricket activity between your regularly-scheduled service, simply give us a call.
 We’ll come back for free!